7RU7H/CTFs/TryHackMe/Markdown/Squid-Game/Squid-Game-Help-Thorough.md

 	- Are you one too many layers in or out - are you off a layer compare focus point and objective and layers:
 		- `A`(you may need to look here)... , `N`(you are here) `B`...(you may need to look here even if it is `A` for confirmation by comparison)
 	- Are you using this model too much and not noting anything down in a organised way?

+#### Funny Ideas and cool finds

+- MalDocs SpamDocs for Koth and Battlegrounds

+- Infinite Captcha

+HiveBin-ed or Hivemancer
+executable that runs on search regexs from values in the normal registry hive keys and values
+All in the Registry to then execute.
+Masquerades as a legitimate CleanHives, registeryAV

+ViRb3/De4Dot CEx github get for DotNet deobfuscation

 #### C programming - Sandbox Room and PreStager Ideal